Megabite1997/nodejs_with_express/README.md

 This will use ExpressJS to create backend.

-## Using Template Engines
+## Example of using Template Engines

-- use PUG
+- PUG

+- Express Handlebars (cumbersome)

-- use EJS
+- EJS